MacheteBang/MealPoker/docs/Meals.md

 ```

 ### Get Meals
-Gets all of the meals in the backing store.
+Gets all of the meals.

 #### Request
 ```js